egoist/docup/docs/README.md

 - **python**: `python -m SimpleHTTPServer`
 - ...etc, you can use any static file server, for real.

+### How Files Are Resolved

+If current `location.pathname` is `/`, i.e. the homepage, it fetches `/README.md`.

+If current `location.pathname` is `/docs/`, it fetches `/docs/README.md`.

+If current `location.pathname` is `/docs/en`, it fetches `/docs/en.md`.

+Basically if the pathname ends with a slash, we treat it as a directory and try to load the `README.md` file under that path, you can also use [indexFile](#indexfile) option to change `README.md` to other file if you want.
+If the pathname does not end with slash, we would fetch `pathname + '.md'`.

+You can also use [root](#root) option to set the origin of the files, for example if you want to load files from other domain, you can set `root: 'https://sub.domain.com/data'`.

 ## Guide

 ### Site Title